keni2006/Sphere-51x/README.md

 - Fix some problems with the protocol.
 - Fix server crashes after using incorrect values and parameters in scripts.
 - Ensure PvM and PvP points charge correctly by zones.
-- Implement MySQL data store without `SAVEWORLD`.
+- Implement MySQL data store without `SAVEWORLD`. +DONE

 ### 🎉 Features: